DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_2.md

 Additionally to ROSbot, basic soldering skills and soldering equipment you will need following items and tools:

 * **WS2812b LED strip 1m 30leds/pixels/m** - we will use only 16 pixels, but you can use more.
-However, these leds are quite power hungry and they can significantly reduce the ROSbot's operation time if used in large quantities (they consume 52.5 mA max per pixel).
+However, these leds are quite power hungry and they can significantly reduce ROSbot's operation time if used in large quantities (they consume 52.5 mA max per pixel).

 <a href="/docs/assets/img/mbed-tutorials/mbed-tutorial2-img2.jpg" data-fancybox="images" data-caption="WS2812b">
     <img src="/docs/assets/img/mbed-tutorials/mbed-tutorial2-img2-small.jpg" alt="WS2812b" class="hover-shadow"/>